tvaneerd/isocpp/weak_equality.md

 > Every important optimization technique is affiliated with some abstract property of programming objects.
 Optimization, after all, is based on our ability to reason about programs and to replace one program with its faster equivalent.

--- Alexander Stepanov, _Notes on Programming_, http://stepanovpapers.com/notes.pdf
+-- Alexander Stepanov, _Notes on Programming_

 Another way to consider it is what Stepanov called "optimizing programmers":